 : Because we are playing an AP carry that also benefits from her auto-attacks, Lich Bane is a natural fit.
 The Damage proc can be both triggered and applied by Double Up, so it finally finds a use.
 A bit of magic resistance, some movement speed, and harder tower pushing.

 : If your enemies, (three or more,) start stacking magic resistance, you will most certainly need this.
-Because our damage primarily comes from two long range AoEs, the aura of Abyssal Scepter is rendered useless.
+Because our damage primarily comes from two long range AoEs, the aura of Abyssal Mask is rendered useless.

 : A possible replacement for Nashor's Tooth, but honestly offers so much less.
 There is no real reason to pick this over Nashor's.